On Reinforcement Learning and Distribution Matching for Fine-Tuning Language Models with no Catastrophic Forgetting: A Case Study on Variance Reduction

 \subsection{Generation with Distributional Control}

 We investigate the benefits of adding a baseline to the DPG algorithm, on the Generation with Distributional Control (GDC)~\citep{khalifa_2021} framework.
 GDC makes use of DPG to control the properties of pre-trained language models to satisfy certain constraints.
-In our experiments, follow target distribution form of \citet{A-parshakova-etal-2019-global} and \citet{khalifa_2021}, in which the EBM $P(x)$ is defined so that its normalized variant $p(x)$ matches a set of desired moments constraints on given features $\phi_i(x)$, while having a minimal KL divergence $\KL(p,a)$ from an original pretrained language model $a$, to avoid catastrophic forgetting. \\ These constraints are expressed as conditions $\bar{\mu}_i = \EX{x \sim p} \phi_i(x)$, for $i \in \{1,\dots,n\}$, by which the moments (expectations) under the distribution $p$ of each feature $\phi_i(x)$ are required to take certain desired values $\bar{\mu}_i$.
+In our experiments, follow target distribution form of \citet{A-parshakova-etal-2019-global}, \citet{khalifa_2021} and \citet{pmlr-v162-korbak22a}, in which the EBM $P(x)$ is defined so that its normalized variant $p(x)$ matches a set of desired moments constraints on given features $\phi_i(x)$, while having a minimal KL divergence $\KL(p,a)$ from an original pretrained language model $a$, to avoid catastrophic forgetting.

+These constraints are expressed as conditions $\bar{\mu}_i = \EX{x \sim p} \phi_i(x)$, for $i \in \{1,\dots,n\}$, by which the moments (expectations) under the distribution $p$ of each feature $\phi_i(x)$ are required to take certain desired values $\bar{\mu}_i$.
 For instance, let $\phi_1(x) = 1$ iff the topic of $x$ is science and $\phi_2(x) = 1$ iff $x$ mentions a female person, then imposing moments $\bar{\mu}_1 = 1$ and $\bar{\mu}_2 = 0.5$ constrains the language model $p$ to only generate sequences about science, half of which mention females. $P(x)$ is uniquely determined by the following form:\footnote{For a more precise formulation of this EBM, see \citep{khalifa_2021}.}

 where $\lambda_i$ terms control the moments $\mu_i$ of the associated features, which can be estimated through self-normalized importance sampling \citep{owen_chapter_importance_sampling_2013}; and then, to make the moments match the desired values, the $\lambda_i$ terms can be optimized through SGD~\citep{A-parshakova-etal-2019-global}.